padra-elahi/cowsay-lib/README.md

 # cowsay-lib
-this lib help you to create something funny with python. to install this lib write this code in cmd :
+This lib help you to create something funny with python. to install this lib write this code in cmd :
      pip install cowsay
 .          cow say characters: